cockroachdb/docs/src/current/v23.1/sso-sql.md

 CockroachDB clusters allow users to authenticate with Single Sign-on (SSO), both to the [DB Console]({% link {{ page.version.version }}/ui-overview.md %}), and for SQL client access.

-Cluster Single sign-On (SSO) enables users to access the SQL interface of a CockroachDB cluster (whether provisioned on CockroachDB {{ site.data.products.cloud }} or {{ site.data.products.core }}) with the full security of Single sign-On (SSO), and the convenience of being able to choose from a variety of cloud-based or customer-managed identity providers (IdPs).
+Cluster single sign-on (SSO) enables users to access the SQL interface of a CockroachDB cluster (whether provisioned on CockroachDB {{ site.data.products.cloud }} or {{ site.data.products.core }}) with the full security of single sign-on (SSO), and the choice of a variety of cloud-based or customer-managed identity providers (IdPs).

 {{ site.data.products.dedicated }} clusters can provision their users with JWTs via the DB Console.
 This allows users to authenticate to a cluster by signing in to their IdP (for example, Okta or Google) with a link embedded in the DB Console.
+This flow provisions a JWT that a user can copy out of the DB Console UI and use in a SQL connection string to authenticate to the cluster.

+{{site.data.alerts.callout_info}}
-This flow provisions a JWT which can be copied out of the DB Console UI and used in a SQL connection string to authenticate to the cluster.
-This applies for both {{ site.data.products.core }} {{ site.data.products.enterprise }} and {{ site.data.products.dedicated }} cluster, but is not possible with {{ site.data.products.serverless }} clusters, as they do not have ConsoleDB access.
-It is possible to use [Cluster Single Sign-on (SSO) using `ccloud` and the CockroachDB Cloud Console](https://www.cockroachlabs.com/docs/cockroachcloud/cloud-sso-sql) with {{ site.data.products.serverless }} clusters.
+Cluster single sign-on for the DB Console is supported on {{ site.data.products.core }} {{ site.data.products.enterprise }} and {{ site.data.products.dedicated }} clusters. {{ site.data.products.serverless }} clusters do not support cluster single sign-on, because they do not have access to the DB Console.
+However, {{ site.data.products.serverless }} clusters can use [Cluster Single Sign-on (SSO) using `ccloud` and the CockroachDB Cloud Console](https://www.cockroachlabs.com/docs/cockroachcloud/cloud-sso-sql).
+{{site.data.alerts.end}}

 **Prerequisites**

 - You must have your cluster pre-configured for OIDC/SSO authentication for DB Console.
-Refer to: [Single Sign-on (SSO) for DB Console](sso-db-console.html)
+Use the [Single Sign-on (SSO) for DB Console](sso-db-console.html) guide to set this up.

 - SQL users/credentials: